lisacharlotterost/tool-skills-for-data-journalism/terminal.md

 | `*.txt` | all text files |
 | `*` | all files |
 | `m*` | all files starting with "m" |

+## Set up a server

+Setting up a web server with terminal (necessary eg when you work with d3 and load external CSVs):
+- navigate to folder
+- python -m SimpleHTTPServer 8888 &.